rom1v/delay/README.md

  * `12m` means 12 minutes (12×60×1000)
  * `12h` means 12 hours (12×60×60×1000)

+The maximum expected bitrate provided by `delay` is the buffersize divided by the delay.
+For instance, `delay -b 10m 5s` will provide a maximum bitrate of 2Mb/s.

 ### Example

 To delay the output of `command_A` to `command_B` by 5 seconds: